 Arietta’s first ever white wine is the “On The White Keys” 2009 vintage.
 Fritz started thinking about a white wine to complement their portfolio of reds several years ago.
 After tasting many Sauvignon blancs with his winemaker he decided his favorites were Sauvignon Blanc/Semillon blends… agreed, our favorite Sauvignon blancs in the valley typically have been been those always blended with some Semillon.
 Hillside grown and fruit from older vines comprises their 2009 vintage; it was barrel fermented.
 Bright fruit shows on the bouquet, baking spices, a bit floral (perhaps sweat pea), and graphite.
 There is nice weight on the mouth-feel with some mineralities present on the lively finish.
 Also good acidity makes this wine favorable for pairing with a variety of foods.

-The 2008 Quartet is their Bordeaux blend (the only principal Bordeaux varietal missing in this vintage is Malbec).
+The 2008 Quartet is their Bordeaux blend (the only principal Bordeaux variety missing in this vintage is Malbec).
 The nose is full of fruit, deep, dark and inviting with a bit of spice showing up later in the bouquet.
 This wine is hand crafted to be approachable early on and it certainly is that.
 Its soft upon entry with a wide range of flavor – fine grained tannins anchor the pleasing smooth finish.

 A hallmark of Arietta’s wines are their beautiful aromatics and the 2008 Cabernet Sauvignon showcases these well.
 Its a rich, yet elegant bouquet with black cherry, cassis and a hint of sweet vanilla.
 The palate is complex and expressive throughout – it is a full bodied wine with dusty tannins anchoring the fairly long finish.
 The fruit for this wine is sourced from a prominent vineyard in the Coombsville region planted on volcanic soils.
 This is probably their most age-worthy wine.

 The Cabernet Franc is Arietta’s flagship wine and was their first commercially released wine (1996).
 Usually this wine is blended with Merlot in the style of St. Emillon but in 2008 the Cabernet Franc fruit really stood out by itself in the tasting trials and this is Arietta’s first 100% varietal Cabernet Franc wine.
-This may be a one-time wine – in 2009 they returned creating a blend from these two varietals.
+This may be a one-time wine – in 2009 they returned creating a blend from these two varieties.
 The fruit for this wine has come from the same small block (H) of Hudson Vineyard in Carneros since their first vintage.
 The bouquet is somewhat dusty, almost earthy initially but as it breathes a beautiful classic Cabernet Franc nose emerges showing elegant fruit.
 The wine has nice texture, reasonable tannins and a finish that is extremely well balanced.

 A most unique wine is Arietta’s blend of Syrah and Merlot, a “marriage of opposites” as Fritz describes.
-They have tried a number of different blends of these two varietals over the years but ultimately reached a point where slightly more Syrah is used each year to create the blend.
+They have tried a number of different blends of these two varieties over the years but ultimately reached a point where slightly more Syrah is used each year to create the blend.
 The Variation One 2008 vintage is Arietta’s “biggest” wine – their powerhouse wine if you will.
 It is a dark wine with dark fruit aromas both black (blackberry) and blue fruit (blueberry).
 Fritz calls this is his “Katharine Hepburn – Spencer Tracy wine”!
 The finish is dynamic and voluptuous with well structured tannins and flavor of fruit that continues for some time.

 Highly sought after Andy Erickson who has worked at prominent Napa wineries including Dalla Valle, Harlan, Screaming Eagle and Staglin, has been their winemaker since the 2005 vintage.